THE MEANING OF HUMAN-COMPUTER INTERACTION

 Intelligence with the warnings for its “existential risks” that I partly

-human-machine interaction implies also a progressive substitution of humans by
+visible that human-machine interaction implies also a progressive substitution

-the number of passive (including unemployed!) “users” (“users” or consumers of
+passive (including unemployed!) “users” (“users” or consumers of the effects of

 increases.

-of this paper would then require continuous research of a group dedicated to
+paper would then require continuous research of a group dedicated to the issue.

-the issue.
-It is indeed the follow-up of a real-time irreversible process of
+It is indeed the follow-up of a real-time irreversible process of society’s

-society’s increasing computerization, which amounts to an ongoing irreversible “experiment”
+increasing computerization, which amounts to an ongoing irreversible

-with unforeseen long-term consequences.
+“experiment” with unforeseen long-term consequences.
 An example may suffice.
-I know the case
+I

-of an aged lady who in year 2016, without foreseeing a cascade of successive
+know the case of an aged lady who in year 2016, without foreseeing a cascade of

-versions and other iPhone generations and models, had downloaded on her first generation’s iPhone SE
+successive versions and other iPhone generations and models, had downloaded on

 F19RXJ8NH2XN, 64 GB memory) the SL-app